przelewy24/p24-mobile-lib-android/README.md

 params.setSandbox(true);
 ```

-Yet another option is to add saved library settings for bank websites (mobile styles at the banks’ websites – turned on by default, Should the library remember logins and passwords?, Should the library automatically paste sms passwords to the transaction confirmation form at the bank):
+Yet another option is to add library settings for bank websites (mobile styles at the banks’ websites – turned on by default, should the library remember logins and passwords, should the library automatically paste sms passwords to the transaction confirmation form at the bank page):

 ```java
 SettingsParams settingsParams = new SettingsParams();